This list of classic European fairy tales for children includes the best fairy tale picture books.

 Other fairy tale picture books illustrated by Zwerger:

 - The Pied Piper of Hamlin (warning: the kids have super creepy eyes!)

 - Hans Christian Andersen's Fairy Tales

-The Town Musicians of Bremen, by the Brothers Grimm, adapted and illustrated by Gerda Muller.
 I loved this fairy tale when I was a kid.
 I tried my hardest to figure out which version I read, but I couldn't.
 I'm sure it is long out of print.
-I think this fairy tale about a traveling group of clever, musical animals is often overlooked but it is highly satisfying and Muller's illustrations are a delight.
+I think this fairy tale about a traveling group of clever, musical animals is often overlooked, but it is highly satisfying and Muller's illustrations are a delight.

-The Sleeping Beauty.
-If your library has Swiss designer Felix Hoffann’s illustrated version, it is worth seeking out.
+If your library has this out-of-print version by Swiss designer Felix Hoffann, it is worth seeking out.
 Hoffman also illustrated versions of other tales, including The Seven Ravens and King Thrushbeard.
-If you have a version of this tale you love, let me know.